Margo Dydek

-Małgorzata Teresa Dydek-Twigg, also known as Margo Dydek (28 April 1974 – 27 May 2011), was a Polish professional basketball player.
-Standing tall, she was famous for being the tallest professional female basketball player in the world.
-She played center position for multiple teams in the WNBA and was a coach for the Northside Wizards in the Queensland Basketball League.
+Małgorzata Teresa Dydek-Twigg (28 April 1974 – 27 May 2011), better known as Margo Dydek, was a Polish professional basketball player.
+Standing tall, she was the tallest professional female basketball player in the world.
+Playing center position, she won nine national championships in Poland and four in Spain during her career.
+Outside of Europe, she played 11 seasons in the WNBA, for three teams, and was a coach for the Northside Wizards in the Queensland Basketball League.
 She was awarded the Polish Gold Cross of Merit (1999).

 She was inducted into the FIBA Hall of Fame in 2019.

 Early life

-Margo Dydek was born 28 April 1974 in Warsaw, Poland, to a 6 ft 7 in father and a 6 ft 3 in mother.
+Dydek was born 28 April 1974 in Warsaw, Poland, to a 6 ft 7 in father and a 6 ft 3 in mother.
 She had two sisters; her elder sister, Katarzyna (6 ft 7 in) had played for the Colorado Xplosion of the now-defunct ABL.
 Her younger sister, Marta (6 ft 6 in), graduated from the University of Texas–El Paso where she played basketball, and played professionally in Spain in the 2000s.